Streakwind/cpplessons/Lesson 1 - Introduction to Computer Science/Classwork/Lesson1.md

 ```
 And it's that simple!

-Finish Section 3s quiz in the quiz folder.
+Finish Section 1, 2, and 3s quiz in the quiz folder.